-Cellucor C4 may be one of the most popular pre workout supplements without creatine.
+Cellucor C4 may be one of the most popular pre-workouts without creatine.

 It contains CarnoSyn beta alanine, which makes it a premium supplement for building muscle and creating energy.
 It can also help with fat loss, and during one of my cutting phases, it seemed to work well for reducing my BMI.

-Overall, it’s an excellent creatine free pre workout for a variety of physical goals.
+Overall, it’s an excellent pre-workout supplement without creatine for a variety of physical goals.

-Legion Pulse Pre Workout is not for the faint of heart.
-One serving has 350mg of caffeine anhydrous.
+Legion Pulse Pre-Workout is not for the faint of heart as a serving has 350mg of caffeine anhydrous.

-Even though Legion Pulse recommends two scoops per day, I think one scoop is sufficient.
+Even though Legion Pulse pre-workout supplement recommends two scoops per day, I think one scoop is sufficient.
 Well, it all depends on how intense your workouts are going to be.

 Why Do People Take Creatine?

 One study from the American Physiological Society even names creatine as the most beneficial pre-workout supplement that helps with muscle gain .

 What Are The Side Effects Of Creatine?